ANNOUNCING OUR NEXT SHOW

 ABOUT THE SHOW:

-.
-Through dialogue, music and lyrics this extremely talented cast tells stories of Johnny’s relationships, his private life and his love of Savannah.
+The cast features guest artist Regina Rossi Valentine and Savannah favorites Jeffrey Hall and Carmel Garvin Hearn.
+Heading up the band is Savannah’s favorite accompanist, Keena Charbonneau.
+She is joined by bassist Ronn Alford and percussionist Marc Cordray.
+Through dialogue, music and lyrics this extremely talented group tells stories of Johnny’s relationships, his private life and his love of Savannah.

 The Savannah Murder Mystery Dinner Theatre

 Our outstanding past productions include Who Wants To Kill A Millionaire?, Marriage Can be Murder and Murder Ahoy

 We can accommodate groups of ANY size in ANY location.
 For more information about booking a Murder Mystery Dinner Theatre for your convention, meeting or group event, please call (912) 247-4644 now.

 As seen on the Travel Channel's "Weekends with Samantha Brown"!

 Our wacky whodunit will keep you laughing and guessing as you enjoy a delicious dinner.
 Call (912) 247-4644 for reservations.

 Read the Savannah Morning News article about our previous show "Who Wants To Kill A Millionaire?"